pwittchen/neurosky-android-sdk/README.md

 ```

-Default backpressure strategy is BUFFER.
+Default backpressure strategy is `BUFFER`.
 In order to customize backpressure strategy, you can use the following method:

 ```java
 Flowable<BrainEvent> stream(backpressureStrategy)